Guide to NYC Real Estate Investment

 Managing investment properties effectively takes time, skill, and experience.
 There are two kinds of property management, “light property management” and “full property management.”
 Light property management is a route many clients take because it takes care of the initial, critical elements, and can begin as soon as the chosen investment property is under contract.

-Light Property Management
+Light Property Management Support Services

 Full Property Management

 This service includes handling rents and paying bills, etc. with full accounting services and financial reporting.
 It also takes care of tenant evictions should that ever be necessary.
+Full property management services often include the preparation of quarterly reports to keep investors informed about their property's performance.

 Manhattan Miami Property Management Services